jdc-cunningham/ml-hat-cam/devlog/feature-work-thoughts.md

 there's the recording bit, then a sampling thread that's checking variance with access to stepper control (focus ring)

 my variance algo sucked so I still have to come up with something for that

+5:49 PM

+ugh... something wrong with my usb drive status 32

+will use gparted maybe...

+I don't like this how the USB is problematic, it worked fine last time but that's a show stopper

+Can't write to USB... can write to SD card but reduces life span

+Ohh...
+I forgot you need sudo to use the USB drive... will write a try catch error message with that for a reminder

+5:59 PM

+just had a thought while I was having a snacky snack, there needs to be a variance interrupt thing while changing zoom levels eg. near/mid/far, so the focus zoom set for each of those ranges isn't interrupted